 Do I love to plan?
 Definitely (if you need any planner recommendations let me know)

 Do I need to stay organized?
 Ummm 100% ask anyone who knows me.
 I am very Type A.

 I just like to be prepared.
 I do not want to get engaged with $1,000 saved and then freak out that I cannot afford a wedding.
 If I ended up not getting married I would just use this money for a house or some other large purchase.
 People might judge you but I mean they’ll just be jealous when you throw an amazing wedding with no help from anyone and no debt!
 If you are in college and know you want to buy a house a few years after you graduate, start saving now.
-When all your friends are still living at home or can barely afford rent, they will be jealous and want to come over and hang out at your new house.
 The earlier you start, the less stressed you will be later.